Ubsefor/SQL-Interpreter/SQL Interpreter 2.0/README.md

 ---

-## For advanced scheme, at which the programm works, see the picture
+## For advanced scheme, at which the programm works, see the pictures and text file